nesst-lab/comppedagogy/00_remote_worksheets/worksheetB.md

 * I fix this and save it to my computer.
 Then I try to push it to the master repo, but there's a problem!
 When Git compares the master version to my version, it notices that it is different in more places than what I just fixed.
 This is called a "conflict".
 This conflict can be avoided by practicing good Git etiquette (getiquette!).

 #### 7. Best practices:
-1. When you sit down to work on something, first check if there are any updates to the master (bad Robin!).
+a.
+When you sit down to work on something, first check if there are any updates to the master (bad Robin!).
 Git commands are prefaced with "git":

 `git status`

 You can try this when you're in comppedagogy!
 This command tells you if you are ahead or behind by certain commits, and if you have any files hanging out waiting to be committed.

-2. Sometimes git status is a little lazy and doesn't go out and check if someone else makes changes.
+b.
+Sometimes git status is a little lazy and doesn't go out and check if someone else makes changes.
 You can think about this like if you are asking your roommate if there was any mail today.
 Maybe they checked at 9 am, but not since.
 They might say that there wasn't any mail---but that was actually the last time they checked, and their info might be out of date.
 To get the latest information you have to actually go to the mailbox and check if anything has been left since the last time you checked.

 `git fetch`